adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `type1`/`detype1`

+* `detype1`: decrypt a Type 1 font file (PFA/PFB) to a human-readable plain-text file.
+* `type1`: encrypt the above text file back to Type 1.

-These two programs will respectively decrypt or encrypt a Type 1 font to and from a plain-text representation.
-This is useful for fixing or controlling individual data fields.
-It is also good for copying a specific path element to many glyphs.
+This workflow is useful for fixing or checking individual data fields (for example the alignment zones and stems, which are found in the encyrypted portion of a Type 1 font).
+It is also useful for copying a specific path element to many glyphs.

 ## 2.2 Proofing